Satellite Internet Providers: Providers, Plans & Availability

 Rural residents

-Our experts can check availability and find deals on satellite internet plans.
+Our experts can check availability and find deals on satellite internet providers plans.

 Traditional satellite internet (Viasat, HughesNet) uses geostationary satellites orbiting 22,236 miles above Earth.
 Your dish sends signals to the satellite, which relays them to ground stations connected to the internet backbone.
 This high altitude creates ~600ms round-trip latency.
 Starlink uses low-earth orbit (LEO) satellites at just 340 miles altitude, with thousands of satellites forming a mesh network.
 LEO dramatically reduces latency to 20-50ms and enables much higher speeds, approaching ground-based broadband performance.